mohammadmotiurrahman/mohammadmotiurrahman/README.md

-### Hi there I am currently working on equivariant networks - if you are interested, please send an email at moohammadmotiurrahman@gmail.com
+### Hi there I am currently working on equivariant networks.
+### If you are interested, please send an email at mohammadmotiurrahman@gmail.com